ArticOff/ArticOff.github.io/md/gettingstarted.md

 # Getting Started

-When you've installed Mars, you can reach it by typing mars in a command prompt.
+Once you've installed Bread, you can reach it by typing bread in a command prompt.

-`mars`
+`bread`

-it's normal the mars returns you an error, it waits an argument file.
+it's normal that bread returns you an error, it waits an argument file.

-You need to create a .mars file and open it.
+You need to create a .brd file and open it.

-Type the following text inside of your .mars file and run it by typing `mars yourfilename.mars`
+Type the following text inside of your .brd file and run it by typing `bread yourfilename.brd`
 ```
 x = 10
 print x